nahomaraya/erpnext-woosync/README.md

-# WooCommerce Sync App
+# ERPNEXT WooCommerce Sync App(erpnext-woosync)

-The woocommerce_sync application is a custom Frappe app designed to synchronize data between a Frappe ERPNext instance and a WooCommerce store.
+The application is a custom Frappe app designed to synchronize data between a Frappe ERPNext instance and a WooCommerce store.
 This app streamlines business processes by ensuring that sales orders, invoices, and other critical data are consistent across both platforms.

 ## Current Features
 - Syncs sales orders, customers, and products from WooCommerce to ERPNEXT.